GholemHub/UT2_Game/README.md

 **4. Testing**
 Use the test App ID `480` (Spacewar) for development.
 Run two instances of the game through Steam and confirm session visibility.

-**5. Deployment Note**
-When publishing, replace the `AppId` with your official Steamworks App ID and verify the Steam overlay activates in-game.

 ---

 ## 5. How the project is organized (where to look)